-BNT162b2 (( (Na=19525, TE

-System Organ Class n c IR (/100 PY) d (95% CI e )
+System Organ Class Preferred Term n^c IR (/100 PY)^d

-Preferred Term
+(95% CI^e)

 Note: Dose 3 = First dose of BNT162b2 (30 μg).

-b.
+Note: MedDRA (v23.1) coding dictionary applied.

+- a.
+N = number of subjects in the specified group. - b.
 TE = total exposure time in 100 person-years across all subjects in the specified group.
 Exposure time for a subject is the time from Dose 3 to data cutoff date.
-This value is the denominator for the incidence rate calculation.

-c. n = Number of subjects reporting at least 1 occurrence of the specified event.
-For "any event," n = number of subjects reporting at least 1 occurrence of any event.

-d.
-Incidence rate (IR) is calculated as number of subjects reporting the event/total exposure time in 100 person-years (PY) across all subjects in the specified group.
+This value is the denominator for the incidence rate calculation. - c. n = Number of subjects reporting at least 1 occurrence of the specified event.
+For "any event," <math>n = number of subjects reporting at least 1 occurrence of any event. - d.
+Incidence rate (IR) is calculated as number of subjects reporting the event/total exposure time in 100 person-years (PY) across all subjects in the specified group. - e.
+2-sided CI based on Poisson distribution.